-When the PSA Test Can't Do
+When the PSA Test Can't Do It All

 New Biomarkers To Fill in the Gaps

 Carter: PSA doesn't always tell the whole story- so finding one PSA level that's "normal" for every man is impossible.

 Low PSA-anything under 4.0-is good, right?
 The answer is, most of the time, but not always.
 And this prompts the next question: Would a lower PSA cutoff find more cancer?
 Yes, undoubtedly.
 But not all of these cancers would need to be treated, and some men with insignificant, slowgrowing disease would wind up getting prostate biopsies they don't need.

 However, Carter doesn't believe a lower PSA cutoff will solve the problem.
 One reason, he says, is that PSA doesn't always tell the whole story-so finding one PSA level that's "normal" for every man is impossible.
 "High-grade cancers actually produce less PSA per gram of tissue than low-grade cancers."
 For this reason, even though higher- grade cancers are often larger in volume than low-grade cancers, the PSA level does not accurately indicate the volume of the cancer.

 Also, as many as 75 percent of men with a PSA higher than 4 who get a biopsy turn out to have BPH, notes Daniel W. Chan, Ph.D., professor of pathology, oncology, urology, and radiology.
 "PSA is by no means perfect," he concurs.
 Even with more sophisticated PSA tests-of free or complex PSA- "it gives us some help in deciding who needs a repeat biopsy.
 However, with free PSA, less than 10 percent is considered high-risk, and greater than 25 percent is considered lowrisk.
 What happens if your free PSA is between 10 and 25 percent?
 This is another diagnostic gray zone."